 Appetizer or main course.
 Serve this dish alone as an appetizer or as a main course with pasta and veggies.
 It’s delicious in salads and tacos too!

 Crunchy fried shrimp.
-The breading on this shrimp gives it a perfect crispy coating every time.
+The breading on this Bang Bang Shrimp gives it a perfect crispy coating every time.

 Creamy sweet chili sauce.
 The mayo based sauce has an explosion of sweet and spicy flavor!

 This is an overview of the ingredients you will need to make this easy Bang Bang Shrimp recipe.
 Important notes and substitutions for certain ingredients are discussed.
 The full printable recipe, with amounts and specific details, can be found at the bottom of the page.